Reflection calculus and conservativity spectra: Introduction

 Whereas the normal forms for the variable-free formulas of $\Rc$ correspond in a unique way to ordinals below $\ge_0$, the normal forms of $\Rcn$ are more general.
 It turns out that they are related in a canonical way to the collections of proof-theoretic ordinals of (bounded) arithmetical theories for each complexity level $\Pi_{n+1}$, as defined in \cite{Bek06}.

-Studying the collections of proof-theoretic ordinals corresponding to several levels of logical complexity as single objects seems to be a rather recent and interesting paradigm shift.
+Studying the collections of proof-theoretic ordinals corresponding to several levels of logical complexity as single objects seems to be a rather recent and interesting development.
 Such collections appeared for the first time in the work of Joost Joosten \cite{Joo15a} under the name \emph{Turing--Taylor expansions}.
-He established a one-to-one correspondence between such collections (for a certain class of theories) and the points of the universal model for the variable-free fragment of $\Glp$ due to Konstantin Ignatiev.
+He established a one-to-one correspondence between such collections (for a certain class of theories) and the points of the Ignatiev universal model for the variable-free fragment of $\Glp$.
 We call such collections \emph{conservativity spectra} of arithmetical theories.
 Our results show that $\Rcn$ provides a way to syntactically represent and conveniently handle such conservativity spectra.

 The third part of our paper provides an algebraic model $\fI$ for the variable-free fragment of $\Rcn$.
 This model is obtained in a canonical way on the basis of the Ignatiev model.
 Our main theorem states the isomorphism of several representations of $\fI$: the Lindenbaum--Tarski algebra of the variable-free fragment of $\Rcn$; a constructive representation in terms of sequences of ordinals below $\ge_0$; a representation in terms of the semilattice of bounded $\Rc$-theories and as the algebra of cones of the Ignatiev model.
-This result underscores the naturality of the introduced structure and its importance for the proof-theoretic applications of provability logic.
+In Section \ref{ukf} we consider its dual relational structure $\fI^*$, which is universal for the variable-free fragment of $\Rcn$.
+We give a constructive characterization of this large Kripke frame in terms of sequences of ordinals.

+Parts of this paper previously appeared in conference proceedings~\cite{Bek17c,Bek18a} though underwent a thorough revision here.
+Thanks are due to Albert Visser for suggesting many improvements including Lemma \ref{vis}, as well as to Ilya Shapirovsky, Joost Joosten, and Evgeny Kolmakov for comments and corrections.